Ahmed-ajb/Ahmed-ajb/README.md

 # Ahmed Ajebli 🚀

-I am a student of systems and big data with experience in ETL, Java and IBM SPSS.
+I am a student of systems and big data with experience in data science & data integration.
 I am currently pursuing my professional degree in Systems and Big Data at the Ecole Supérieure de Technologie de Salé.

 ## Skills 💻
 - Extract, Transform, Load (ETL)